nexmo-se/conference-asr-per-call-leg/README.md

 _Note:
 The current repository https://github.com/nexmo-se/vonage-deepgram-voice-agent combines both a sample Voice API application and the Connector application in one server program.<br>
-As of now, you may use only the Connector part of it with your existing Voice API application or this sample application to connect to Deepgram ASR engine.
+As of now, you may use only the Connector part of it with your existing Voice API application or this sample Voice API application to connect to Deepgram ASR engine.
 Change its listening port from 8000 to 6000.<br>
 Soon, the standalone Connector application for Deepgram ASR engine will be created._

 If you plan to test using a `Local deployment`, you may use ngrok (an Internet tunneling service) for both<br>